10 Edibles for Summer – Midwest

 Dryad’s Saddle is a form of mushroom found in many parts of Michigan.
 It is usually spotted from May usually lasting right through the summer.
 Its name comes from the seat-like shape it possesses.
 Dryad’s saddle often grows on decaying hardwood logs.
 They can be roasted and eaten without fear of toxins.
 Harvest them by cutting them from the base and gently transporting them back to your kitchen to eat right away.

 This form of the wild flower is common throughout the entire Michigan region.
 It often grows in forest thickets and clearings.
-Wild bergamot has a medicinal value and can be used to treat cold and flu symptoms, yeast infections, wounds and even burns.
+Wild bergamot has medicinal value and can be used to treat cold and flu symptoms, yeast infections, wounds, and even burns.
 If looking for the first time, you can easily identify it because of its highly aromatic flowers with a lavender color.
-Its stems are slightly reddish while the leaves are triangular or oval shaped.
+Its stems are slightly reddish while the leaves are triangular or oval-shaped.
 Both the leaves and the flowers are used and are harvested by cutting the plant near the ground.
+Some of the other wild edibles that deserve your attention is Clover.

 Dandelion is a well-known weed that grows in most parts of Michigan.
 The dandelion is extremely nutritious.
 The best thing about it is the fact that most parts of the plant are edible.
 It contains calcium, iron, fiber, Vitamins A, E and K. Because of their nutritional benefits, dandelion is now finding its way to the market, but you don’t have to go to the store since it is locally available and you can obtain it for free in the wild.